 I’ve been experimenting with Gluten Free Options for the last 18 months, since learning that my son and I are sensitive.
-Perfect Supplements is hosting a Healthy Habits Challenge starting next week, so this seemed like the perfect opportunity to compile a list of some of our favorite Gluten Free and Low Carb options.
+This seemed like the perfect opportunity to compile a list of some of our favorite Gluten Free and Low Carb options.

 Might as well start with the obvious … vegetables!
 Stock up on all your favorites, including Avocados and Olives; we believe our bodies thrive with healthy fats, and these healthy fat vegetables are delicious ways to enjoy them.

 If you are reducing carbs, you will want to be mindful of your consumption of starchy vegetables such as potatoes, sweet potatoes, corn (more of a grain, really), and peas (a legume).

 Vegetables offer wonderful, nutrient dense substitutes for high carb foods such as pasta, rice and potatoes.
 Spaghetti Squash can act as a substitute for pasta, and Cauliflower for mashed potatoes and rice.
 You can find simple recipes online.
 Our friend Jamie created this Loaded Cauliflower Casserole … yum!